-Wallabies are smaller than kangaroos, have shorter hind legs and different teeth.
+Wallabies are smaller than kangaroos, and have shorter hind legs and different teeth.
 Wallabies also live in forests, while kangaroos live on open plains.
 They both belong to the animal group Macropodidae.
 The four largest members of this group are called kangaroos.
 The rest are called wallabies.
 There is another sub-group called wallaroos, which are an intermediate size between the kangaroos and wallabies.
 However, most often, wallaroos are simply called wallabies.
-So, a wallaby is basically an animal that’s smaller than a kangaroo and a wallaroo.
-But to confuse things a bit further, their sizes may overlap.
-For example the Musky Rat-kangaroo is tiny and is classified as a wallaby but has "kangaroo" in its name.
+So, a wallaby is an animal smaller than a kangaroo and a wallaroo.
+However, to confuse things a bit further, their sizes may overlap.
+For example, the Musky Rat-kangaroo is tiny and classified as a wallaby but has "kangaroo" in its name.

 Body—Kangaroos are generally larger than wallabies.
 The largest kangaroo, the red kangaroo, can grow to 1.8 meters (6 feet) and weigh up to 90 kilograms (200 pounds).
 The largest wallaby, the black wallaroo, only grows up to 1.2 meters (4 feet) and weighs up to 27 kilograms (60 pounds).
 But to confuse things a bit, their sizes may overlap.
 Also, wallabies tend to have a more hunched back.